tharwaninitin/etlflow/README.md

 step2.process()
 ```
 Now we can run this individually like previous step or use ETLJob api to run both of these steps as single job.
-Find full code [here](etljobs/src/test/scala/etljob1) along with **tests**
+You can find similar code [here](etljobs/src/test/scala/etljob1) along with **tests**

 ## Requirements and Installation